khandelwal-arpit/springboot-starterkit-mysql/readme.md

 mvn spring-boot:run
 ```

-If you do not have a mongo instance running and still just want to create the JAR, then please use the following command:
+If you do not have a mysql instance running and still just want to create the JAR, then please use the following command:

 ```
 mvn install -DskipTests
 ```

-This will skip the test cases and won't check the availability of a mongodb instance and allow you to create the JAR.
+This will skip the test cases and won't check the availability of a mysql instance and allow you to create the JAR.

 You can follow any/all the above commands, or simply use the run configuration provided by your favorite IDE and run/debug the app from there for development purposes.
 Once the server is setup you should be able to access the admin interface at the following URL :